mohitsaxena019/CPX-on-MAC/README.md

 >Relevant certs are present within certs folder
 * Create servicegroups listening on services from hotdrink and colddrink app on port 443
 * Create content switching CS Vserver listening on port 443 (SSL)
-* Create two dummy lb vservers
+* Create two non-addressable lb vservers
 * Attach the relevant certs to the vserver
-* Create appropriate CS VServer policy and attach the dummy lb vservers
+* Create appropriate CS VServer policy and attach the non-addressable lb vservers
 * Send a https browser request to www.hotdrink.com and www.colddrink.com
 * Add new CS and LB vserver for enabling clientauth and serverauth
 * Attach the relevant LB vservers with CS vserver for enabling clientauth and serverauth